Cuprate/cuprate/database/README.md

 However, the actual API `cuprate_database` exposes for practical usage by the main `cuprated` binary (and other `async` use-cases) is the asynchronous `service` API, which _does_ have a thread model backing it.

-As such, when `cuprate_database`'s `service` initialization function is called, threads will be spawned.
+As such, when `cuprate_database::service`'s initialization function is called, threads will be spawned.

 The current system is:
 - [1 writer thread](https://github.com/Cuprate/cuprate/blob/9c27ba5791377d639cb5d30d0f692c228568c122/database/src/service/write.rs#L52-L66)